stefanfluit/certbot-superior/README.md

 In a terminal of Linux distro of your choice:

 ```
-$ sh -c "$(curl -fsSL https://raw.githubusercontent.com/stefanfluit/certbot-superior/master/configure.sh)"
+$ mkdir -pv /var/lib/repos && cd /var/lib/repos && git clone https://github.com/stefanfluit/certbot-superior.git
 ```

-This will configure all the files and programs we need.
-You can now check the service:
+Launch the configure file, this will configure all the files and programs we need.

 ```
-$ systemctl status certbot-superior.service
+$ ./configure.sh
 ```

 Make sure to edit the files in /var/lib/scripts, to make sure you set the right API key and other variables.